nemster/radix_pump/README.md

 - lock coin metadata
 - burn his coins
 - allow third parties to burn their coins

+The coin creator also receives a number of coins as if he bought them from the pool with his initial deposit.
+The price is comparable to the one that will be paid by the first buyers.

 A `NewCoinEvent` event is issued.
 It contains the resource address of the new coin, the initial coin price and the number of coins currently in the pool.